jrnold/r4ds-exercise-solutions/docs/transform.md

 The shorter BOS and PHL flights that are 20 minutes for 30+ minutes flights seem plausible - though maybe entries of +/- a few minutes can easily create large changes.
 I assume that departure time has a standardized definition, but I'm not sure; if there is some discretion, that could create errors that are small in absolute time, but large in relative time for small flights.
-The ATL, GSP, an BNA flights looks a little suspicious as it's almost half the time for longer flights.
+The ATL, GSP, and BNA flights look suspicious as they are almost half the time of longer flights.

 ```r
 flights %>%